Working Specifically with Early Spanish American Literature?

 You can search for and read thousands of journal articles, literary criticism essays, and information about authors and literature in these databases.
 Off-campus users will be asked to login with their SHSU username and password.

-Literature Criticism Online Centuries of literary analysis, including scholarly and popular commentary from broadsheets, pamphlets, encyclopedias, books and periodicals.
+Literature Criticism Online This link opens in a new window Centuries of literary analysis, including scholarly and popular commentary from broadsheets, pamphlets, encyclopedias, books and periodicals.

-JSTOR Huge collection of full-text articles in back issues of journals in most subject areas.
+JSTOR This link opens in a new window Huge collection of full-text articles in back issues of journals in most subject areas.
 Review dates and journals included by subject and alphabetically.

 Arte Público Press

-Arte Público Hispanic Historical Collection Series I U.S. Hispanic history, literature, and culture, all 50 states, circa 1610-2006.
+Arte Público Hispanic Historical Collection Series I This link opens in a new window U.S. Hispanic history, literature, and culture, all 50 states, circa 1610-2006.
 Periodical articles, books, pamphlets, broadsides, and more in full text.

 Quick-Search: Find More Books on These Topics